iltabe/speckle-sharp/ConnectorDynamo/README.md

 ## Introduction

-This repo holds Speckle's Dynamo Connector and it is currently released as ⚠ **ALPHA** ⚠, please use at your own risk!
+This folder holds Speckle's Dynamo Connector and it is currently released as ⚠ **ALPHA** ⚠, please use at your own risk!

 The connector is structured in 3 c# projects: